Core Stability Exercises

 Can you do core stability exercises if you already have back pain?

 Often yes, but the type of exercise matters.
-The wrong exercise, poor technique, or progressing too quickly can aggravate symptoms.
+The wrong exercise, poor technique or progressing too quickly can aggravate symptoms.
 A tailored program usually starts with positions and loads that feel manageable, then builds gradually as your pain settles and your control improves.

 When should you see a physiotherapist?

 Book an assessment if your back pain keeps returning, your gym program keeps flaring symptoms, you feel unstable during lifting or sport, or you are unsure which exercises suit you.
-Early guidance can stop guesswork and help you train with better confidence and technique.
+Early guidance can reduce guesswork and help you train with better confidence and technique.

 What to Do Next

-At PhysioWorks, your program can be tailored to your symptoms, fitness level, and goals, whether you want to settle back pain, return to sport, improve gym performance, or rebuild confidence with movement.
+At PhysioWorks, your program can be tailored to your symptoms, fitness level and goals, whether you want to settle back pain, return to sport, improve gym performance or rebuild confidence with movement.

 Book your appointment – 24/7